Parkour (and its similar offshoot free-running) is a physical discipline originating in France

 .
 Plus, it not only looks damn cool

-, and may prove to become a more widely practiced discipline similar to martial arts.
+, but is practical, and may prove to become a more widely practiced discipline similar to martial arts.

 The obvious example of Parkour usage is moving from point A to B, but the core idea is simply to make yourself more practically agile and more able to overcome physical obstacles.
 A mundane example is accidentally throwing something (e.g. a football) on a rooftop and needing to recover it.
 A practitioner of Parkour would be able to get onto the roof, get the object and get down safely.

 The practice of Parkour actually predates the use of that term to describe it

 .
 It is a refinement of human movement rather than a brand new skill, the movements have been practiced in various ways for a long time.
 For example, stuntmen and martial arts film actors have been doing similar things for years, a good example being Jackie Chan

 The difference between Parkour and "Free Running" is similar to the difference between "function" and "form."